MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 You can train this type of model by using either the [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md) modules.

-1. In Azure Machine Learning Studio, add the **Boosted Decision Tree** module to your experiment.
+1. In Azure Machine Learning Studio (classic), add the **Boosted Decision Tree** module to your experiment.

 2. Specify how you want the model to be trained, by setting the **Create trainer mode** option.